ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/collision_monitor/configuring-collision-monitor-node.md

 Description
 :   Sets the initial state.
 This can come in handy when the robot is docked/inside any of the zones at startup and the node needs to be disabled then.
-    Please note that is not a dynamic parameter, there's `/toggle` service interface and [BT Node][toggle-collision-monitor] to update this state later at runtime.
+    Please note that is not a dynamic parameter, there's `/toggle` service interface to update this state later at runtime.

 ### **`base_frame_id`**